Failproof Pinterest Cookies – A Decorated Sugar Cookie Recipe

 For the sugar cookies:

-• 3 cup all-purpose flour plus some addition flour for rolling the dough3
+• 3 cup all-purpose flour plus addition flour for rolling the dough

 • 1 tsp vanilla extract